leilab-isep/cogsi2526-1211739-1240470/CA1/README.md

 ### Branch Tracking
 Connect the local branch to track the remote branch and push changes

+ChatGPT said:

+The command git push --set-upstream origin email-field is used to push a new local branch to a remote repository for the first time and establish a connection between them.
+In this case, origin refers to the default remote repository, and email-field is the name of the branch you are pushing.

+By using the --set-upstream flag, we tell Git to remember that the local email-field branch should track the remote branch origin/email-field.
+This means that after running this command once, we can simply use git push or git pull in the future without specifying the branch name, as Git will automatically know which remote branch to synchronize with.

 ```
 PS C:\cogsi2526-1211739-1240470\CA1>  git push --set-upstream origin email-field
 Enumerating objects: 73, done.